Skip to main content

-• Enables users to quickly identify items for potential repurchase or review
+• Lets users identify items for potential repurchase or review

 • Prevents accidental repurchases by reminding users of previous purchases